bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image120.png"
   style="width:50%"
-  title="For html template, type exclamation followed by [tab]" alt="For html template, type exclamation followed by [tab]." />
+  title="For html template, type exclamation followed by &lbrack;tab&rbrack;" alt="For html template, type exclamation followed by &lbrack;tab&rbrack;." />
 </p>

 <p>Just to review what we did in this lesson, I can type an exclamation point press
-tab (![tab]) to get the basic structure of a page.
+tab (!&lbrack;tab&rbrack;) to get the basic structure of a page.
 I can add a title for my document that will show up on my page.
 I can add some HTML.
 I&apos;m just going to add an h1.
 Here is a heading.
 Then I can add some script tags, and I can add a script to my page.
 I could do something like var myVariable and set it to "hello".
 Then I could cancel